Acksop/MVC---DoubleOutput-Encapsuled/README.md

     Encoding by $encodage
 - the title of the html page can be modified by the PHP variable $title

-I have also added a new feature, it is about translation into differents language from caractéristixxxs of language who it comes from the browser.
+I have also added a new feature, it is about translation into differents language from caractéristixxxs of de la langue who provient du browser.